-Whatever you do in life, wether you are the CEO of a huge corporation or a cleaner, God requires you to be faithful in that.
+Whatever you do in life, wether you are the CEO of a huge corporation or the cleaner of that corporation’s building, God requires you to be faithful in that:

 “Whatever you do, work heartily, as for the Lord and not for men, knowing that from the Lord you will receive the inheritance as your reward.
 You are serving the Lord Christ.”